review by Bobby Blakey

 Michael Ealy and the rest of the cast are good as well, but for me it was Swank that made this film work.
 The story is pretty simple and straight forward, but the clever twist that brings it all together still felt fresh and new despite being on all too familiar territory.
 There isn’t a lot of mystery here outside of a couple of moments that most will no doubt figure out, but if you dig these kinds of films then this is a decent guilty pleasure entry worth checking out.

-Decide for yourself with Fatale in theaters now from Lionsgate.
+Decide for yourself and grab your copy of Fatale available now on Blu-ray and DVD from Lionsgate.